 The Sweet Potato

-The grocer advertises "natural foods... sweet prices."
+The Sweet Potato in the Junction is all about "natural foods... sweet prices."
 I am often sceptical of reasonably priced organic food but this time the claim rings true.
-Everything from organic grape tomatoes ($1.99 for 1 pint) to pure organic agave sweetener ($6.79) is no more expensive - and often cheaper - than you'll find at the big box grocers.
+Everything from organic grape tomatoes to pure organic agave sweetener is no more expensive - and often cheaper - than you'll find at the big box grocers.

-The prices are a result of bulk buying (there's a large storage area in the basement) by owner Digs Dorfman, who has run the High Park Organic Market for two years.
+The prices are a result of bulk buying (there's a large storage area in the basement) by owner Digs Dorfman.
 He's also reduced overhead with used and recycled refrigerators and shelves, and buys as much as possible from small, local vendors who do not supply the big grocery stores.

-One friendly employee points out that The Sweet Potato is not a caf? or health food store; it's a grocery store.
-This emphasis is evident in the full range of products: produce, canned and dry foods, perishables like milk, eggs and cheese, baby food (Earth's Best jars are 2 for $1.50), diapers, as well as cleaning, beauty and paper kitchen and bath products.
+There's a full range of product here: produce, canned and dry foods, perishables like milk, eggs and cheese, baby food, diapers, as well as cleaning, beauty and paper kitchen and bath products.

 I spot several organic tofu options and a mix of faux "meats."
 Non-vegetarians will be pleased, though, that they will not feel out of place with packaged deli meats from the local Beretta Organic Farms.